 Upon receipt of a complete application, the Secretary shall appoint a review committee of at least two persons.
 The review committee shall review the application materials and visit the school.
 To the extent possible, the visit shall be coordinated by the Secretary with other agencies of state government that inspect such facilities.
-The review committee shall examine the application materials and consider findings from its site visit and submit a report, including a written initial recommendation regarding approval, to the Secretary, and a copy sent to the applicant school.
-The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
+The review committee shall examine the application materials and consider findings from its site visit and submit a report, including a written initial recommendation regarding approval, to the Secretary makes a final recommendation regarding approval to the Board.
 The Secretary's final recommendation shall contain the findings of other agencies of state government that inspect such facilities.